-Since the first Dzogchen Center retreat with Lama Surya Das in 1993, we have evolved a rhythm that creates an experience that is relaxed but focused, quiet but joyful, intense but expansive.
+Since the first Dzogchen retreat with Lama Surya Das in 1989 in Switzerland and 1990 in the USA, we have evolved a rhythm that creates an experience that is relaxed but focused, quiet but joyful, intense but expansive.

 When you look at the daily schedule posted on the bulletin board each morning you will see the day broken up into sessions with these labels: Group Practice, Individual Practice, Teachings, Yoga, and Meals.

 One important point that a newcomer to our retreats needs to know is that nothing is compulsory.
 Our practice is to â€œawaken the Buddha within,â€ and it is implicit that our retreatants are mature individuals who know how to use their time most productively.
 For some, coming to retreat is a precious opportunity to sit in silent meditation for many hours a day.
 For others, it is important to get outside, walk the trails around the retreat center and open up to the natural world.
 For most, it is the combination of these elements that make Dzogchen Center retreats so powerful.

 Teachings There are three teaching sessions each day: mid-morning, afternoon, and evening.
 Lama Surya Das will teach most of those sessions; about a third of the teachings will be from specially invited guest teachers and his senior students.